Efficient analytic approximation for small-scale non-cold relic perturbations: Acknowledgements

 \section{Acknowledgements}

-We thank J.~Lesgourgues and C.~Nascimento for useful discussions.
+We thank J.~Lesgourgues, C.~Nascimento, and Y.~Wong for useful discussions.
 This work was supported at JHU by NSF Grant No.\ 2412361, NASA ATP Grant No.\ 80NSSC24K1226, and the Templeton Foundation.
 NL was supported by the Horizon Fellowship from Johns Hopkins University.